deltaq471/musicdl/README.md

 << MusicDL >>

-A really crappy python script entirely made by a ai agent that happens to bypass DRM from YouTube, Spotify, and SoundCloud.
+A really crappy python script (converted into an exe) entirely made by a ai agent that happens to bypass DRM from YouTube, Spotify, and SoundCloud.

 use this at your own risk, im not responsible.